![]() |

-What is F-IN-BOX?
-F-IN-BOX is a Delphi / Builder / VCL component to enhance Macromedia / Adobe Flash Player ActiveX features.
+F-IN-BOX is a Delphi / C++ Builder / VCL component to enhance Macromedia / Adobe Flash Player ActiveX features.
 It does not use its own engine to display movies but provide a wrapper around official swflash.ocx/flash.ocx code instead.
 Thus it is possible to avoid certain Macromedia / Adobe Flash Player ActiveX limitations.
-Delphi 3 - Delphi XE2 and Builder 3 - Builder XE2 are supported.
-Macromedia / Adobe Flash Player ActiveX 3 - 11 are supported.

 Load flash movies directly from any source (no temporary files!).
 Protect your flash movies.